CHEDDA-Community/chedda-oracle/README.md

-Here’s a detailed README for your Solana API server that retrieves the USD value and token metadata.
-This README includes sections for features, installation, usage, and more.

----

 # CHEDDA Oracle API Server

 This API server provides an endpoint to retrieve the USD value of a specified token contract address on the Solana blockchain, along with the token's symbol using the Metaplex SDK.